JPETTomography/Gate/JPET_GATE_Use_Examples/Example_6/README.md

 3. This example needs aproximately 10 minutes to simulates 1 second

 ## Creating of control histograms
-If you want create control histograms for NEMA phantom you can find source code for this here [here](https://github.com/BlurredChoise/DataAnalysisFromSimulations/tree/master/NEMAControlHistograms)
+If you want create control histograms for NEMA phantom you can find source code for this [here](https://github.com/BlurredChoise/DataAnalysisFromSimulations/tree/master/NEMAControlHistograms)

 ## Geometry overview